 📋 WPM Requirements for Government Exams

 Different government exams have different WPM requirements.
-Here's a quick reference based on Pro Typing Test data:
+Here is a quick reference based on Pro Typing Test data:

 | Exam | Required WPM | Target WPM for Safety | Accuracy Required |